 The City of Wenatchee, because of geographical, geological and topographical diversities, is subject to the wide variety of hazards identified in the County-wide plan; however, some hazards represent a slightly greater risk to the community either in occurrence probability or potential damage.
+For ease of use of this plan, the City of Wenatchee elected to concentrate its efforts on Wildland Fire, Severe Storm, Flooding, Earthquake and Landslide hazards.
 Hazard mitigation analyses conducted by City of Wenatchee staff was based on the best currently available information and data regarding the characteristics of the city; the natural hazards that threaten the people, property, and environment of the City; and the impacts the City has suffered in past disasters.
 A combination of existing hazard documents, particularly the Chelan County Hazard Inventory and Vulnerability Assessment (HIVA), were used and compared to the experience, knowledge and judgment of local officials representing the City to conduct the hazard mitigation analysis.
 Table V outlines the overall relative ranking of natural hazard risks to the City and an estimate of the population at risk to the hazard.
+While Wenatchee is an NFIP participant, there are no RL properties within the jurisdiction.

 Hazard Relative Ranking Percent at Risk

-Drought 100
+Drought NA NA

 Earthquake 4 100

 Flooding 3 5

 Landslide 5 10

 Wildland Fire 1 25

 Severe Storm 2 100

-Avalanche 5
+Avalanche NA NA

-Volvanic Activity 100
+Volcanic Activity NA NA